Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Without a filling in place, your treated tooth is vulnerable.
 More specifically, the tissues underneath the lost filling are now exposed to outside factors like air, pressure, cold, and heat.
 This can lead to out-of-the-blue tooth pain when you least expect for it to happen.

-Though it can be disconcerting, you don’t need to panic when a Grand Rapids dental office and schedule a time where you can have the filling repaired by our dentists.
-You can also take over-the-counter pain medication as needed if the discomfort is hard to ignore..
-What you do need to do is call our
+Though it can be disconcerting, you don’t need to panic when a filling falls out.
+What you do need to do is call our Grand Rapids dental office and schedule a time where you can have the filling repaired by our dentists.
+You can also take over-the-counter pain medication as needed if the discomfort is hard to ignore.

 If you take a look in the mirror while opening your mouth and see a noticeable hole or crack in your tooth, odds are you lost your filling.
 You should also be able to feel with your tongue where the filling once was.